-9.1.1.1 All Offset Projects7
+9.1.1.1 All Offset Projects

 - 1. Offset project name. - 2.
 Offset project contact information, including name, phone number, address, and email address for: - a.
 Offset Project Operator - b.
 Authorized Project Designee (if applicable); - 3.
 Whether the Offset Project Operator is the owner in fee for the project area. - a.
 If yes, provide documentation (e.g. deed of trust, title report) showing the Offset Project Operator's ownership interest in the property and its interest in the trees and standing timber on the property. - b.
 If no, explain how the entity identified as the Offset Project Operator has the right to undertake and list the project and provide documentation supporting the explanation. - 4.
-Offset project type (reforestation, improved forest management, or avoided conversion). - 5.
-A description of the management activities that will lead to increased carbon stocks in the Project Area, compared to the baseline.
+Offset project type (reforestation, improved forest management, or avoided conversion).

-7 Reforestation projects as qualified in section 6.1 can defer the items that are marked with an asterisk until the second site-visit verification.
+&lt;sup>7 Reforestation projects as qualified in section 6.1 can defer the items that are marked with an asterisk until the second site-visit verification.